 Producers of the event are touting a spectacular lineup for the parade.
 “Set to enthrall more than 3.5 million spectators lining the streets of Manhattan and more than 50 million viewers on television, the world-famous Parade is ready to bring families together in celebration of the start of the holiday season.
 The lineup will feature 16 giant character balloons; 43 novelty balloons, heritage balloons, balloonicles, balloonheads and trycaloons; 26 floats; 1,200 cheerleaders and dancers; more than 1,000 clowns; and 12 marching bands.
 The star power along the parade route and in homes across the country will feature some of the nation’s most exciting performers including John Legend, Leona Lewis, Martina McBride, Rita Ora, Pentatonix, Anika Noni Rose and Diana Ross, as well as a special appearance by the one-and-only Santa Claus.”

-Mark Robinson is the author of the two-volume encyclopedia The World of Musicals and maintains a theater and entertainment blog at markrobinsonwrites.com.
+Mark Robinson is the author of the two-volume encyclopedia The World of Musicals, The Disney Song Encyclopedia, and The Encyclopedia of Television Theme Songs.
+He maintains a theater and entertainment blog at markrobinsonwrites.com.